PacketSurf/ZSpotifyGUI/README.md

 **There have been 2-3 reports from users who received account bans from Spotify for using this tool**.

 We are working on making it less likely for your account to get banned, please be patient.
+We suggest you wait till this fix has been made to avoid ban, or if you are in a hurry, make sure to not use your primary account.

 **Use ZSpotify at your own risk**, the developers of ZSpotify are not responsible if your account gets banned.